DiogoRibeiro7/DiogoRibeiro7.github.io/_posts/2024-01-28-normal_distribution.md

 - Standard deviation
 - Mean and variance
 - Python
-- python
 seo_description: An in-depth exploration of the Normal Distribution, often called the Bell Curve, and its critical role in data science, machine learning, and statistical analysis.
 seo_title: 'Understanding the Classic Bell Curve: The Normal Distribution'
 seo_type: article
 subtitle: The Normal Distribution